PROFESSIONAL IMMERSION PROGRAM

-The Teaching Artist Fellowship program is for individuals already pursuing a path in arts education, providing the opportunity to further the participant’s goal of becoming a teaching artist.
-By obtaining practical experience in a guided and supportive environment, fellows enhance their skills as teaching artists by:
+The Teaching Artist Fellowship program is for individuals already pursuing a path in arts education.
+The program provides the opportunity to further the participant’s goal of becoming a teaching artist.
+By obtaining practical experience in a guided and supportive environment, the fellows enhance their skills as teaching artists by:

 • Observing and supporting professional teaching artists during classes in our Summer Shakespeare Conservatory programs.

-• Sharing teaching methods and best practices while co-teaching key classes and leading warm-ups.
+• Sharing teaching methods and best practices while co-teaching key classes.

 • Lead-teaching in two areas of performance discipline where assigned.